GClunies/reflekt/README.md

-❯ mkdir ~/Repos/my-reflekt-project  # Create a new directory for the project ❯ cd ~/Repos/my-reflekt-project     # Navigate to the project directory ❯ git init                          # Initialize a new Git repo ❯ reflekt init --dir .              # Initialize a new Reflekt project in the current directory
+❯ mkdir ~/Repos/my-reflekt-project  # Create a new directory for the project ❯ cd ~/Repos/my-reflekt-project     # Navigate to the project directory ❯ git init                          # Initialize a new Git repo ❯ reflekt init                      # Initialize a new Reflekt project in the current directory

 # Follow the prompts to configure the project
 ```